grincc/agenda/notes/2023-10-24-community-meeting-notes.md

 __anynomous__ : Ok, so it is ready for people to try out?

-__yeastplume__ : I'm trying to get all of the new features there and visible in the one place
+__yeastplume__ : I'm trying to get all of the new features there and visible in the one place.

 __anynomous__ : With testnet or do you think it is safe to use with mainnet already?